microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 then the note will first be moved from X to A then from A to B.
 If the edits are sequenced in the opposite order, then the note will first be moved from X to B then from B to A.
+Note that this is true even when some of those locations are the "removed" location: if the removal is sequenced last then the node will be moved then removed. if the move is sequenced last then the node will be removed then moved.

 ### Single Possible Effect